 While my exercise mainly focused on big ticket items, such as housing, taxes, and insurance, there were smaller everyday items.
 These smaller items added up to a lot of money.

-One of the three keys to building wealth is being able to save money and use it for reinvesting or to pay down debt.
+One of the ways how to build wealth from nothing is being able to save money and use it for reinvesting or to pay down debt.
 If you want to really save money on expenses and supercharge your wealth building drive, cutting everyday costs should be at the forefront always.

-Take a look at these things I stopped buying to save money.
+Take a look at these things I stopped buying to save money as a way how to deal with lifestyle inflation.

 30 Things I Stopped Buying to Save Money